bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms-.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*hpZDzz--eVsA-3o7.png" class="graf-image" /></figure>Variables defined outside any function, block, or module scope have global scope.
 Variables in global scope can be accessed from everywhere in the application.

-When a module system is enabled it's harder to make global variables, but one can still do it.
+When a module system is enabled it’s harder to make global variables, but one can still do it.
 By defining a variable in HTML, outside any function, a global variable can be created:

 When there is no module system in place, it is a lot easier to create global variables.
 A variable declared outside any function, in any file, is a global variable.